alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 Common Searches:
 It's convenient when you have a tree such as ordering properties in a Heap or BST.
 Most of the time you're given a tree that isn't a BST or heap.
 Examples: Military rankings, family tree, organization chart.
 One common ask is when searching for a specific node, when you search a tree without ordering the worst case will always be O(n).
 To common algorithms to aid in this task: BFS(Breadth First Search) and DFS(Depth First Search).

+* Traversals
+Another common tree problem is a traversal.
+A traversal is just like a search, except that instead of stopping when you find a particular target node, you visit every node in the tree.
+Often used to perform some operation on each node in the tree.

+Depth-First-Traversals (Common):
+1. Preorder - Performs the operations first on the node itself, then on its left descendants, and finally on its right descendants.
+A node is always visited before any of its children. root + left subtree + right subtree

+2. Inorder - Performs the operations first on the node's left descendants, then on the node itself and finally on its right descendants.
+Left subtree + root + right subtree.

+3. Postorder - Performs the opreations first on the node's left descendants, the on the nodes right descendants and finally on the node itself.
+Left subtree + right subtree + root